WellyT/WellyT/README.md

 - 👋 Hi, I’m @WellyT,
 - 👀 I’m interested in learn fun technologies,
-- 🌱 I’m currently learning JavaScript/HTML/CSS but my greatest interest is Java and spring, it look's like a cool language, and i will deep my learning soon,
+- 🌱 I’m currently learning JavaScript/HTML/CSS, it look's like a cool language, and i will deep my learning soon,
 - 💞️ I’m looking to collaborate on the world of technologies and being the greates software enginer of my house,
 - 📫 How to reach me: Instagram = "/wellysont", Facebook = "/wellyson.thomas", linkedin = "/in/wellyson-thomas-91686b161/";